 Another problem we have during the winter is extreme temperature fluctuations caused by unusually warm “chinooks.”
 A chinook is a Native American word that means warm wind.
 While they certainly provide a welcome break in the long cold of winter, they can confuse trees into believing spring is approaching.
 And if tender buds break dormancy and then are exposed to another blast of very cold weather they can be killed.
 We think that’s what killed the fruit spurs on the pears last year and also did some damage this year.
 Because of these unexpected complications, of the 27 apple trees we have in the orchard, only seven are producing fruit.

 Then the weather threw us for another loop earlier this summer with a hail storm on June 4th.
 This is the third hail storm we have received in three years which is very unusual for us.
 There was a lot of damage to our orchard.
 The damage was easiest to see on the fruit or the torn leaves, but the trunk and branches were damaged as well.

 Winter kill and hail storms can make trees more susceptible to disease.
 Winter kill weakens the trees immunities while hail storms expose the vulnerable tissue of the tree.
 Several of our trees are showing moderate to severe signs of fireblight.
 As mentioned when we were pruning earlier this spring, fireblight is extremely contagious.
 It can be spread by bees or other insects, even by the wind or rain if the tree is wounded by something like hail.
-We will trim off the effected branches and will probably replace all the winter damaged trees, many of which were semi-dwarf, with standard size trees which are more hardy than semi-dwarf and which are also hardy to zone 3.
+We will trim off the infected branches and probably replace all the winter damaged trees, many of which were semi-dwarf.
+Standard size trees, which are more hardy than semi-dwarf, are also hardy to zone three.